dan9418/play-what-beta/README.md

 # Play What?

-*Play What* is a React component library and framework for visualizing music theory concepts.
+*Play What* (beta) is a React component library for visualizing music theory concepts.
 It provides a simple API for configuring viewer components and creating your own.

 For interactive documentation and examples, see my [sample project site](https://dan9418.github.io/play-what-sample/).